Framework

 Standing rule

-For any consequential action, the email itself is never sufficient evidence.
-Verify through a known phone number, a known portal, or in-person, somewhere the attacker cannot impersonate.
+For any consequential action, the message, call, video, or document in front of you is never sufficient evidence on its own.
+Verify through a separate, known channel: a known phone number, a known portal, an in-person conversation, or a tool the attacker cannot impersonate.

 Why the trigger must be reflexive